 If you haven’t received a post-secondary education and are entering the job market, you should consider it.
 There are of course high paying jobs out there for people with little to no schooling, but it’s much rarer.
 You can greatly increase your earnings, and you don’t need to spend tons of time in school.

 Many careers in the medical field, law enforcement, the trades, and many more only require limited course work.
 Take nursing for instance, which is a hot job these days with huge demand.
 You can take the path of a traditional bachelor’s degree to become a registered nurse.
 But you can also become a registered nurse with an associate’s degree or ADN.
-Then you have other options like becoming a Licensed Practical Nurse that only requires a certificate be earned which takes less than 2-years.
+Then you have other options like becoming a Licensed Practical Nurse that only requires a certificate to be earned which takes less than 2-years.

 4. Can’t get a job